Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 All of the original comms antennas are replaced.

 Second new geomag building erected along with new tunnel sections; not enough electric power would be available to heat both buildings.

 One of two prefabricated supposedly nonmagnetic T-5 structures erected east of the main station, about half way down that long tunnel to seismo.
 This is the larger "variables" building to the south of the main tunnel; the absolutes hut built the previous year was in the main tunnel.
 Here's another view (US Navy cruisebook photos).

 Antenna field rearranged in an attempt to minimize interferences between projects and with comms.

 Power problems continue; tent stove used for heat in absolutes building causes 2 minor fires.

 Little Rockford relocated to the east edge of Marie Byrd Land (79°30'S-147°19'W).

-Navy Chaplain Edwin Weidler conducts first protestant Communion service in chapel (8 January).
+Navy Chaplain Edwin Weidler conducts first protestant Communion service in the chapel (8 January).

-First flights of C-130's (Air Force) to help move cargo inland.
+First flights of C-130's (Air Force) showed up to help move cargo inland.